Play Games for free

-Cheating Dome presents: Dragon Age: Origins for PC
+Cheating Dome presents Cheats & Hints for Dragon Age: Origins running on PC

 For the Steam version of the game, in the "My Games" Steam tab, Right Click "Dragon Age: Origins" and select "Properties".
 In the General tab, select "Set launch options", then enter -enabledeveloperconsole in that field.
 Press ~ during game play to display the console window.
 Enter one of the following codes to activate the corresponding cheat function.
 Note: You will not see what is being typed and you may need to press [Backspace] to remove the "`" character if it is present in the console window.